COVESA/cdsp/docs/docs-gen/content/examples/_index.md

 ## Data Layer, Processing and Analysis
 Data Reduction \| Data Quality \| Events \| Data Streams etc.

+Tip: well you wait for some examples consider how you could use the IoTDB data processing functions in the [UDF library](https://iotdb.apache.org/UserGuide/latest/Reference/UDF-Libraries.html).

 ## Knowledge Layer, Reasoning and Data Models
 Data Layer Connector \| A \| B \| C etc.